arun477/deep_learning_portal/README.md

 - **CLIP Model**: Exploring OpenAI's CLIP model for joint vision and language understanding.
 - **Auto Video Captioning System**: Building a system that automatically generates captions for video content.
+- **Video Data Handling**: Techniques for processing and analyzing video data.

 ### Data Preprocessing and Augmentation